zushyart/coding-projects/README.md

 FEELINGZ SOLVER - A tool for solving levels for the game on Coolmath Games called Feelingz, which is about fitting people into a grid.
 They have different feelings depending on the people around them.

+MESSING WITH THE - I was doing stuff with sprites and costumes I made for my object show.

 NUMBER FINDER - A tool for finding many types of numbers (prime, perfect, abundant etc).

 PENTOPUZZLE - A game about fitting pentominoes into grids.
 I have lots of plans for this one.